Open Reading Period Selection

 Jenny Irish

-Jenny Irish is from Maine and lives in Arizona.
-She is the author of the hybrid collections Common Ancestor and Tooth Box, and the short story collection I Am Faithful.
+Jenny Irish is the author of the hybrid poetry collections Common Ancestor (Black Lawrence, 2017) and Tooth Box (Spuyten Duyvil, 2021), the short story collection I Am Faithful (Black Lawrence, 2019), the chapbook Lupine (Black Lawrence, 2023) and most recently Hatch (Northwestern University Press, 2024).
 She teaches creative writing at Arizona State University and facilitates free community workshops every summer.

 Visit Author Page